 Every year, unit and department heads conduct a risk assessment that evaluates the probability of a risk event occurring and the severity of that event – both before and after factoring in any mitigation measures.
 The most significant risks are communicated to EPFL’s management and the ETH Board.
-Should a risk event occur, the EPFL President will inform the ETH Board immediately.
+Should a risk event occur, the EPFL’s President informs the ETH Board.

-The Swiss Federal Audit Office audits EPFL’s accounting system and finance-related business processes using the same methods as for other Federal institutions.
+The Swiss Federal Audit Office audits EPFL’s annual consolidated financial statements and finance-related business processes.

 The ETH Board’s internal audit team evaluates EPFL’s risk management processes, internal control system and governance processes.
-EPFL’s management then reviews the Board’s findings and takes any necessary corrective actions immediately.
-Any recommendations related to non-urgent mitigation measures are incorporated into the School’s next strategic plan.
+EPFL’s Direction then reviews the Board’s findings and takes any necessary corrective actions.

 IT security is crucial for EPFL, as stated in Lex 6.5.1.
-It is also one of the main risks identified during the School’s risk management process.
-The School has therefore introduced a series of internal controls, and the ETH Board reviews this risk as part of its audits.
+It is also one of the main risks identified during the EPFL’s risk management procedure.
+EPFL has therefore introduced a series of internal controls, and the ETH Board reviews this risk as part of its audits.

-Every eight years, the heads of EPFL schools and colleges commission an independent expert to review their educational performance.
-The experts’ findings are communicated to the ETH Board as part of the dialogue process.
-These evaluations are carried out in three steps: developing the terms of reference, completing a self-evaluation and conducting the evaluation itself.
-Research centers and institutes may also be evaluated under the same procedure
+Every eight years, the EPFL Direction commission an independent expert to review their academic performance.
+The experts’ findings and the following action plan are communicated to the ETH Board as part of the Dialogue meeting.
+The follow-up takes place one year later.
+These evaluations are carried out in three steps: developing the terms of reference, completing a self-evaluation and conducting the assessment.
+The action plan is presented to the ETH Board for approval.
+A follow-up is performed one year later.
+Centers and Institutes may also be evaluated under the same procedure.

-All EPFL degree programs are evaluated by academic and teaching commissions.
-EPFL Master’s programs were first accredited by the CTI in 1998, and they also carry the EUR-ACE label.
+EPFL degree programmes are evaluated by Academic and Teaching Committees.
+EPFL engineer Master’s programmes are regularly accredited since 2007 by the CTI.
+They also carry the EUR-ACE label.

 EPFL has an internal control system that was introduced in line with Federal regulations.
-The SCI is overseen by the Internal Audit department of the ETH Board, as required by Art.
+The ICS is overseen by the internal audit teamt of the ETH Board, as required by Art.
 35abis, para.
 1 of the ETH Act and Art.
 11 of the Federal Audit Office Act.

 Commissions/Commitees/strategies (non exhausitive list)

-The academic commission works within each section to make sure that the courses included in study plans meet the required educational objectives.
+The Academic Committee works within each Section to make sure that the courses included in study plans meet the required educational objectives.

-The teaching commission works within each section to help develop study plans and exam procedures, in accordance with VPE directives.
-The commission also makes sure that teaching-related rules are implemented properly, conducts assessments and suggests changes and improvements.
+The teaching committee works within each section to help develop study plans and exam procedures.
+The committee also makes sure that teaching-related rules are implemented properly, conducts assessments and suggests changes and improvements.

-Each PhD program is overseen by a commission that recruits PhD students and assists them with administrative and academic procedures.
-All PhD program heads meet regularly through Doctoral School commission meetings.
+Each PhD programme is overseen by a committee that recruits PhD students and assists them with administrative and academic procedures.
+All PhD programme Directors meet regularly through EPFL Doctoral school committee meetings.